-Innovia consists of the Innovia film operations acquired in 2017, the Treofan film facility acquired in 2018, the Flexpol facility acquired in 2020 and two small legacy film manufacturing facilities transferred from the CCL Segment.
-The acquired operations, which comprise the majority of the Innovia Segment, provide a global footprint for the manufacture of specialty high-performance, multi-layer, surface-engineered BOPP films, with a facility located in each of Australia, Belgium, Mexico, Poland and the United Kingdom.
-These films are sold to customers in the label materials, flexible packaging and consumer packaged goods industries worldwide, with a small percentage of the total volume consumed internally by CCL Secure and CCL Label within the CCL Segment.
-The two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively.
+Innovia operations acquired in 2017, Treofan acquired in 2018, Flexpol acquired in 2020 and two small legacy film manufacturing facilities transferred from the CCL Segment make up this business.
+Innovia's global footprint for the manufacture of specialty high-performance, multi-layer, surface-engineered BOPP films, includes major facilities located in each of Australia, Belgium, Mexico, Poland and the United Kingdom.
+These films are sold to customers in the pressure sensitive materials, flexible packaging and consumer packaged goods industries worldwide, with a small percentage of the total volume consumed internally by CCL Secure and CCL Label within the CCL Segment.
+In addition, two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively.

-Innovia operates seven manufacturing facilities, four sales offices and a research and development laboratory.
+Innovia operates eight manufacturing facilities, four sales offices and a research and development laboratory.
 The North American operations are supported by a manufacturing facility in Mexico and a sales and distribution centre in the United States.
 There is also a small legacy manufacturing facility in the United States with all the production used in the Home & Personal Care business of the CCL Segment and a sales office for the BOPP films.
+A new film coating facility is under construction in Mexico.